Gavin MacIntosh

 Gavin MacIntosh (born March 22, 1999) is an American actor.
-Beginning his professional career as a child actor and model at the age of ten, MacIntosh is best known for his recurring role as Connor Stevens on the Freeform drama series The Fosters.
+Beginning his professional career as a child actor and model at the age of ten, MacIntosh is best known for his recurring role as Connor Stevens on the ABC Family drama series The Fosters.

 Early life

-MacIntosh was born on March 22, 1999.
-He grew up in Tucson, Arizona before eventually relocating with his family to Hermosa Beach, California.
+MacIntosh was born on March 22, 1999 in Tucson, Arizona.
+He grew up in Tucson before eventually relocating with his family to Hermosa Beach, California.
 He attended Mira Costa High School in Manhattan Beach, graduating in 2016.
 He has two younger brothers, Grant and Gage MacIntosh.